What is cross-browser testing?

 How to perform cross-browser testing?

 There are two ways how you can do cross-browser testing.
 The first one is maintaining your own testing stack with different browser installations and mobile devices.
-This approach is rather expensive and time-consuming.
-The second way is using Browserling.
+This approach is rather expensive and time-consuming as you have to buy new devices, install browsers, maintain security updates, etc. The second way is using Browserling.
 At Browserling, we maintain the testing stack and keep browsers up to date so you don't have to worry about it.
 You can just select the browser/device combo that you need and start testing in a couple of seconds.

 For a quick demo, enter your website here, and we'll open it in Internet Explorer 11: